murchandamus/murch.one/content/posts/responding-fyookball.md

 date: 2017-06-27
 submitted: true
 ---
+*This article was originally [published](https://murchandamus.medium.com/i-have-just-read-jonald-fyookballs-article-https-medium-com-jonaldfyookball-mathematical-fd112d13737a) on my medium page on 2017-06-27.*

 I have just read [Jonald Fyookball's article](https://medium.com/@jonaldfyookball/mathematical-proof-that-the-lightning-network-cannot-be-a-decentralized-bitcoin-scaling-solution-1b8147650800) which claims to provide mathematical proof that the Lightning Network will fail to provide a 'Decentralized Bitcoin Scaling Solution'.